 2. Basic principle of the AEC algorithm

-Based on the previous discussion, the input signals for AEC mainly include: the reference signal (the aforementioned voice A1), far-end echo signal (the aforementioned echo A2), and near-end voice signal (the aforementioned voice B).
+Based on the previous discussion, the input signals for AEC mainly include the reference signal (the aforementioned voice A1), the far-end echo signal (the aforementioned echo A2), and the near-end voice signal (the aforementioned voice B).
 The desired output signal is a clean near-end voice.
 The echo path LRM in the environment is unknown and we usually need a linear filter to simulate the path.
 Because LRM is dynamic and time-varying, a filter with fixed parameters cannot meet the requirements.
-Therefore, we need an adaptive filter that is able to dynamically adjust parameters according to the changes of its own state and the environment.
+Therefore, we need an adaptive filter that is able to dynamically adjust parameters according to the changes in its own state and the environment.

 In short, we need an adaptive linear filter to find the echo path F(x).
 The adaptive linear filter can estimate the echo signal A2 according to the reference signal A1 in a complex and volatile environment, and use the correlation between A1 and A2 to remove as many echoes from signal C as possible.

-After being processed by the adaptive linear filter, the near-end voice B is purified to some extent, but generally there are still some residual echoes.
+After being processed by the adaptive linear filter, the near-end voice B is purified to some extent, but generally, there are still some residual echoes.
 Therefore, a second round of echo cancellation is needed to process the residual echoes according to the residual amount.
 Here, the residual amount refers to the correlation between the residual echoes and the far-end reference signal.
 A greater correlation means more residual echoes and vice versa.

 Finally, there may be a small number of stubborn residuals, such as non-linear signals introduced by the distortion of devices like speakers and microphones.
 These non-linear signals cannot be removed by linear filters and need to be clipped non-linearly.

 To sum up, a complete AEC requires linear adaptive filtering + residual echo suppression + non-linear clipping.

 3. AEC policies in single-talk and double–talk scenarios